josevnz/tutorials/docs/Enhancing_Your_Python_Workflow_with_UV_on_Fedora/README.md

 lrwxrwxrwx.
 1 josevnz josevnz 83 Mar 22 16:50 /home/josevnz/.local/share/uv/tools/autopep8/bin/python -> /home/josevnz/.local/share/uv/python/cpython-3.13.1-linux-x86_64-gnu/bin/python3.13
 ```

-Yes, very good, we are not wasting space with duplicate python interpreter installations.
+Yes, very good, we are not wasting space with duplicate Python interpreter installations.

 But what if we want to re-use the existing _system_ python3?
 If we force the installation, we will have a duplicate?